learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

     ├── Movie.js
 ```

-All of the file and module imports are done for you, so you just need to focus
+You'll need to fill out these various files to get your app up and running.
-on the JSX for these components.
-You're free to make new components when you
-feel that doing so is warranted.
+You're free to make new components when you feel that doing so is warranted.

 ### routes.js